igitalization, Automation

 Background

 Whether and to what extent the digital economy will qualitatively change labor markets and welfare states is a hotly debated question.
-The digital transformation will certainly result in large pay-offs.
-What marks it will leave on social inequality depends on how these pay-offs will be (re-)distributed.
+The digital transformation will certainly result in large pay-offs, but it also raises concerns about displacement among workers.
+What marks it will leave on social inequality therefore depends on how these pay-offs will be (re-)distributed.
 We are looking into the political struggles about this distribution, and study the real effects of technological change on the labor market.
 Furthermore, we are interested in the consequences for policy-making in the domains of education, labor market and social policies.

 Methods

-To compare different models of capitalism and welfare state regimes, we include a number of countries in our analysis: Germany, Sweden, the U.S., Italy and Estonia.
+To compare different models of capitalism and welfare state regimes, we include a number of countries in our analysis (Germany, Japan, Poland, Spain, Sweden, United States).

 Disciplines